(This article was last updated on October 28, 2016)

 - You participate in a recognized health care sharing ministry.

 This list is not exhaustive, so check with the marketplace to see if you meet other conditions for avoiding the penalty fee.
-In addition to exemptions for things like religious preference and incarceration, some people will be exempted from the individual mandate due to hardship, which includes issues like:
+In addition to exemptions for things like religious preference and incarceration, some people will be exempted from the individual mandate due to , which includes situations like:

 - Being homeless